cs-si-ucr/CS14-Spring15/docs/lab_week_02.md

 Overloading the function call operator automatically makes the class a "function object".
 This becomes useful in a number of STL algorithms.
-Some of the algorithms include [`std::sort`][std-sort]
-and [`std::copy_if`][std-copy_if].
-The most common types of function objects that these algorithms accept as input are [comparsion function objects][cpp-compare] which return true if the first argument is *considered* less than the second and a unary predicate which returns true if it satisifies some condition.
+Some of the algorithms include [`std::sort`][std-sort] and [`std::copy_if`][std-copy_if].
+The most common types of function objects that these algorithms accept as input are [comparison function objects][cpp-compare] which return true if the first argument is *considered* less than the second and a unary predicate which returns true if it satisfies some condition.

 ```cpp
 #include <iostream>